 Search

-The Lessons Management Forum 2026 will be a hybrid event.
+The Lessons Management Forum 2026 will be a hybrid event held at Brisbane Marriot Hotel, Queensland and online.

 1. Share lessons identified or learned (refer to the Lessons Management handbook for definition of learned lessons).
 The program committee will prioritise abstracts on lessons identified.